DiffCrysGen: A Generative Diffusion Model for Accelerated Design of Inorganic Crystalline Materials: Results

 \subsection{Evaluation of the generated materials}

-We generated 1.3 million crystal structures using DiffCrysGen. spglib (symprec=0.1)~\cite{spglib} could successfully assign space groups to $98.03\%$ of the generated structures.
-For the remaining $1.97\%$, the assignment of the space group failed, and upon detailed inspection, these failures were consistently attributed to the presence of overlapping atoms within the unit cell.
+We generated 1.3 million crystal structures using DiffCrysGen. spglib (symprec=0.1)~\cite{spglib} could successfully assign space groups to $98.03\%$ of the these.
+For the remaining $1.97\%$, the assignment of the space group failed, and upon detailed inspection, these failures were due to the presence of overlapping atoms within the unit cell.

-To further assess the structural quality of the generated materials, we performed additional sanity checks.
-Following previous works~\cite{PGCGM,CDVAE,chemeleon}, we define a crystal as structurally {\em valid} if its minimum pairwise interatomic distance exceeds 0.5~\AA.
-According to this criterion, $84.80\%$ of the generated structures are valid.
+$84.80\%$ of the generated structures are valid based on minimum pairwise interatomic distance as defined in the earlier section.
 We then evaluated the uniqueness and novelty of the valid materials.

-A structure is defined as {\em unique} if it does not duplicate any other structure generated by DiffCrysGen.
-It is considered {\em novel} if it does not appear in the training dataset.
-Based on these criteria, we find that $81.21\%$ of the generated materials (approximately 1.06 million) are V.U.N. (valid, unique, and novel).
+We find that $81.21\%$ of the generated materials (approximately 1.06 million) are V.U.N. (valid, unique, and novel).
 Among these V.U.N. materials, $16.16\%$ are binary compositions and $83.07\%$ are ternary compositions, showcasing a diverse range of chemical complexities.
 Fig.~\ref{evaluating-generated-materials}a shows several randomly selected V.U.N. materials, each exhibiting characteristic coordination environments commonly found in inorganic crystals.

+Here we want to highlight that we have considered V.U.N. instead of previously defined S.U.N. metric.
+It is because calculating stability rate for all the 1.3 million structures within a reasonable time is computationally prohibitive with the resources we have.

 To assess the structural diversity of the V.U.N. materials, we analyzed their space group distribution.
 Notably, a substantial $41\%$ exhibit high-symmetry, with space group numbers greater than 16, corresponding to the orthorhombic, tetragonal, trigonal, hexagonal, and cubic systems.
 Distribution of the low-symmetry and high-symmetry structures are shown in Fig.~\ref{evaluating-generated-materials}b \& c respectively.
 Existence of $41\%$ high-symmetry structures represents a significant improvement over earlier VAE- or GAN-based generative models, which predominantly produced triclinic structures (over $99\%$), as highlighted in a previous work~\cite{PGCGM}.
 Only $38\%$ of the V.U.N. materials have the trivial space group P1.
 Overall, $59\%$ of the V.U.N. materials fall within the low-symmetry triclinic and monoclinic systems, as detailed in Fig.~\ref{evaluating-generated-materials}b.